Make this moment a Ki Moment.

 ______________________________________________

 In my workshops, I use a centering bell to help participants practice this new habit, because the sound of the bell is centering, plus it reminds us to do it.
+So many people have asked me where to find the bell that I placed it on every page of my website.
+You can listen to it anytime.

-Take a moment now to center yourself.
+Take a moment now to listen and center.

 What Are Your Hot Buttons?